mrflip/tookstock-templater-hellodev/README.md

 - markdownDoc, a blob of markdown text

 It should directly return that text formatted as HTML.

-We've added the [Showdown](https://github.com/showdownjs/showdown) library; consult its docs for how to use it to turn text into HTML
+**We've added the [Showdown](https://github.com/showdownjs/showdown) library**, so you don't need to select one or add it.
+Consult the [showdow docs](https://github.com/showdownjs/showdown) for how to turn text into HTML

 ### Task 4: Critique